sidorof/flask-restful-dbbase/docs/_sources/app-owner-v1.rst.txt

 .. include:: owner_app_v1_code_01.rst

 Next, we create an Order model.
 Think of this as some useful service that is requested by the user.
-An order has a life-cycle of *ordered*, *processed*, *complete*, and *cancelled*.
-For simplicity we will use codes from 0 to 3 respectively.

 .. include:: owner_app_v1_code_02.rst